6 Key Nutrient Deficiencies Linked to Autoimmunity

 - Remove the bad.
 Get rid of gut infections and toss all toxic and inflammatory foods.

-- Restore the good.
+- Restore what’s missing.
 Add back in the essential ingredients for proper digestion and nutrient absorption.
 This can be done with a digestive enzyme supplement and hydrochloric acid (HCL).

 - Reinoculate with healthy bacteria.
 Reestablish a healthy gut flora using probiotics.